replicatedhq/replicated-field-labs/instruqt/rapid-development-with-replicated/01-intro/assignment.md

 * **What you will do**:
     * Learn to use the `kots download` & `kots upload` command to rapidly iterate on a deployed instance
     * Learn how to take the modified manifests and then create a release
-* **Who this is for**: This track is for anyone who will build KOTS applications **plus** anyone who will be user-facing
+* **Who this is for**: This lab is for anyone who will build KOTS applications **plus** anyone who will be working with your users
     * Full Stack / DevOps / Product Engineers
     * Support Engineers
     * Implementation / Field Engineers
     * Success / Sales Engineers
 * **Prerequisites**:
     * Basic working knowledge of Linux (Bash)
-    * This is an advanced topic so make sure you have completed the following tracks or have relevant hands-on experience
+    * This is an advanced topic so make sure you have completed the following labs or have relevant hands-on experience
       * Deploy Hello World Application
       * Replicated CLI
 * **Outcomes**: